Structural thermokinetic modelling: Kinetic models and reaction elasticities

-Scaled elasticities are dimensionless and can be seen as effective reaction orders: for mass-action kinetics, they are nothing but the substrate molecularities; for enzymatic reactions in full saturation, they vanish.
+Elasticities for other arguments of the rate law function (e.g.~the enzyme level $\esymbol_{l}$) are defined accordingly.
+Scaled elasticities are dimensionless and can be seen as effective reaction orders: for mass-action kinetics, they are given by the substrate molecularities; for an enzyme that is fully saturated with the metabolite in question, they vanish.
 Scaled and unscaled elasticities can be interconverted by